 The Lingao language suggests they may have originally been Zhuang who migrated from the Mainland.
 Hainan has belonged to China for about 2,000 years.
 "Yet the Chinese have occupied little more than its fringe, and among them the legend still persists that the wild men of the interior have tails!"

 Many Lingao fish in the Beibu Gulf between Hainan and the Chinese Mainland.
 Every year, between May and October, severe storms lash the area.

 The majority of Lingao are animists.
-In some locations a multiplicity of spirit beings and ghosts are worshiped.
+In some locations they worship a multiplicity of spirit beings and ghosts.
 Ancestor worship is also common.

 In 1630 Jesuit priests from Macau came and set up a chapel in Fucheng - then the capital of Qiongzhou.
 More than 250 years later, in the 1880s, Danish missionary Carl Jeremiassen also "settled down in Fucheng, Qiongshan County, where he bought the Ancestral Hall and turned it into a church."
 Today, most of the Christians on Hainan are in the northern part of the island.
 Many Han and Lingao youth have found Christ in recent years, as both official and underground churches report overflowing crowds at their meetings.

 Without the guidance of Christ, these people are like sheep without a shepherd.
 They need the good shepherd in their families and communities.

 Pray for the Lord to thrust out workers.